eleongithub/ansible/projects/roles/fail2ban_ssh/README.md

 fail2ban_ssh
 =========

-Le rôle fail2ban_ssh ajoute une configuration pour que Fail2Ban surveille les échecs d'authentification sur le serveur SSH.
+fail2ban_ssh adds a configuration so that Fail2Ban monitors authentication failures on the SSH server.

 Requirements
 ------------